Resources for pilot and feasibility studies

 Analysis: Deciding whether to proceed with a future trial

 Since pilot trials aim to assess the feasibility of a definitive trial, the analysis should indicate whether researchers intend to proceed with the intended future trial.
-Researchers should also consider how the pilot trial findings have informed the future definitive trial design, for example if changes to the proposed design have been made based on their pilot trial findings.
-If applicable, this should also be based on any progression criteria that was pre-specified to inform this decision.
+Researchers should also consider how the pilot trial findings have informed the future definitive trial design, for example, if changes to the proposed design have been made based on their pilot trial findings.
+If applicable, this should also be based on any progression criteria that were pre-specified to inform this decision.

 The following paper also provides an example of how this decision can be made by considering problems faced during the pilot trial and potential solutions to those problems: